 Ulcers or “canker sores” are commonly linked to irritation, trauma (bumps to your mouth,) orthodontic appliances, acidic foods, or acid reflux disease.
-They tend to look like small, white, round circles inside of your lips, in the floor of the mouth, sides of the tongue, or directly on the gums.
+Minor canker sores tend to look like small, white, round circles inside of your lips, in the floor of the mouth, sides of the tongue, or directly on the gums.
 Most canker sores are extremely sensitive.

-Good oral hygiene is key.
+Good oral hygiene is key to treating oral thrush.
 Always clean your mouth immediately after meals.
 Consider adding yogurt to your diet, as it’s a natural probiotic.
-Severe cases of thrush may need to be treated with an anti-fungal medication.
+Severe cases of oral thrush may need to be treated with an antifungal medication.
 For babies, use a clean damp cloth to wipe their mouths out after each feeding.

 Most types of leukoplakia do not need to be “treated” per se.
-Generally, dentists will tell you to watch it and make sure it doesn’t get worse and allow it to go away on its own.
+Generally, dentists will tell you to watch it and make sure it doesn’t get worse and allow the white or gray patches to go away on its own.
 If the area is due to some type of tissue trauma or habit, behavior modification is typically the best treatment.

-Most treatments are focused around minimizing the symptoms of pain or burning.
+Most oral lichen planus treatments are focused around minimizing the symptoms of pain or burning.
 In some cases, a biopsy or bloodwork may be needed for additional diagnostics.
 A topical corticosteroid may be prescribed.

 The best treatment for oral cancer is early diagnosis.
 If you have a sore that’s not healing, let your dentist know so that they can order a biopsy.
 Surgery or radiation therapy may be needed, depending on the extent of the disease.
 Unfortunately, most people do not self-diagnose oral cancer until it is quite aggressive.
 Seeing your dentist regularly (every six months) for an exam and oral cancer screening could save your life.